eficode-academy/istio-katas/05-securing-with-mtls.md

 Select the `istio-ingress` namespace along with your namespace and select the display checkboxes as shown below.

-As the age service has no sidecar, eventually, you will not be able to see traffic flowing to the age service in the graph even though it is still flowing over HTTP.
+As the age service has no sidecar you will, **eventually**, not be able to see traffic flowing to the age service in the graph even though it is still flowing over HTTP.

 ![Kiali mTLS no age sidecar](images/kiali-mtls-no-age-service.png)

-Remove the below annotation from the age service and redeploy it with
+Remove the annotation to disable sidecar injection from the age service and redeploy it.

 ```console
 kubectl apply -f 05-securing-with-mtls/start/age.yaml